Missing and Unidentified Persons Unit

 The Missing and Unidentified Persons Unit maintains statewide files containing the dental records, photographs and physical characteristics of missing and unidentified persons.

-The Missing and Unidentified Persons Unit in the department's Division of California Justice Information Services, consists of the following three components:
+The Missing and Unidentified Persons Unit in the department's Division of California Justice Information Services, consists of the following four components:

 The physical identification component compares reports of missing persons and unidentified persons against each other for possible matches.
 Possible matches can be made from comparison of physical characteristics such as hair color, eye color, height, and weight, or from comparison of other physical identifiers such as clothing, jewelry, scars, or tattoos.